melfitz12/Data-Portfolio/README.md

 ### Froedtert Workforce Health

-Visualization using Tableau of Froedtert Workforce Health Clinics that shows its locations throughout southeast Wisconsin.
+Visualization using Tableau of Froedtert Workforce Health Clinics to show its locations and each clinic information throughout southeast Wisconsin.
 Workforce Health is a division of Froedtert Health that contracts with businesses to provide an on-site health clinic for its employees.
 This involved loading, cleaning, and pre-processing the data in Excel before creating the visualization.

    <img width="400" alt="image" src="https://github.com/user-attachments/assets/776d064a-b3c4-498c-8a2f-8ee8466040d1">